Counseling and Psychological Services

 Leave Days: Interns receive 22 annual leave days with approval of the Training Director, in addition to Student Health holidays.
-CAPS staff and interns are asked to not take more than two consecutive annual leave days when the academic semester is in session, although flexibility is offered when possible.
+CAPS staff and interns are asked to not take more than seven scheduled leave days when the academic semester is in session, although flexibility is offered when possible.
 For more information, go to Annual Leave.

 Health Insurance: Individual health insurance is available to interns at the same rate as faculty and staff.
-Premiums are automatically deducted from paychecks if an intern enrolls in the health plan, and the individual premium cost for the mid-grade plan is $51/month.
+Premiums are automatically deducted from paychecks if an intern enrolls in the health plan, and the individual premium cost for the mid-grade plan is approximately $51/month.
 You will have the opportunity to complete enrollment for health insurance during your first few days of orientation.
-For additional information on health plan options and ways to earn cost-savings rewards, see UVa Health Plans.
+For additional information on health plan options and ways to earn cost savings rewards, see U.Va.
+Health Plans.

 Malpractice Insurance: Provided

 Administrative and Technical Support: There are three administrative personnel who support the interns and staff, including an office manager.
-Administrative support staff assists with clerical responsibilities, phone contacts and logistics as needed.
+Administrative support staff assist with clerical responsibilities, phone contacts and logistics as needed.
 They also assist with intern application and interview processes.
 Administrative support personnel are trained and highly skilled regarding our electronic medical record and scheduling systems.
 Additionally, Student Health has three dedicated information technology staff members who reside in-house.
-They provide orientations to interns for electronic medical record and scheduling, and are available for all computer/software questions and difficulties.
+They provide orientation to interns for electronic medical record and scheduling, and are available for all computer/software questions and difficulties.

 Professional Development Grant: Interns may utilize up to $280 for the purpose of attending conferences, workshops, and other professional activities, with approval of the Training Director.
-Also receive additional approved days off for professional development activities.
+They also receive additional approved days off for professional development activities.